 |Photography by Kerry Lake|

 I met Shelby in the offices of our HR department at work.
 She had come in to talk to someone and somehow we struck up a conversation about farming, organic vegetables and food labels- because clearly that's what happens in HR offices in case you didn't know; we like to solve all the world's problems in this line of work.
 Shelby was brilliant and I love being around brilliant people who can teach me things.
 I was leading a training program called SEEK- Stryker Employees Exchanging Knowledge that sponsored all sorts of guest speakers to come in and do "lunch and learn" style classes on a variety of different topics.
 I asked Shelby if she'd like to do a course on food labeling and what it all meant.
-Shelby put together a class called "Organic and Grass Fed and Cage Free, Oh My!" that was filled with her warm and sarcastic sense of humor.
+Shelby put together a class called "Organic and Grass Fed and Cage Free, Oh My!" that was filled with her perfectly sarcastic sense of humor.
 She opened up her presentation by saying "There is a lot of label generated confusion when you walk into the grocery store.
 Today I am going to probably confuse you a little more (pause) (laughter).
 But the goal is that by the end, you are a little more educated about what this stuff means to us and to our environment."

 Shelby and I stayed in touch over the years, making plans to get lunch together when we could.
 She was the only person who would go eat sushi with me at lunch.
 Funny side note- she always gave me the tomatoes off of her salad because her amazing palette couldn't handle a non-organic, store bought tomato.
 The girl truly walked the walk in all that she was passionate about.
 I saw her briefly after she moved back to Michigan shortly after the birth of her second daughter.
 We had a sushi date on the calendar that was canceled after she got a diagnosis that the back pain that she had attributed to sciatica was actually an incredibly rare and incurable form of cancer - stage 3 glioblastoma of the spine.
 Shelby fought with every fiber of her being.
 The cancer spread to her brain and still she fought.
 Her husband Ben's Hodgkin's Lymphoma which had been in remission came back and they fought together.